CleverCloud/pulsar4s/README.md

 val messageId: Future[MessageId] = producer.sendAsync("wibble")
 ```

-Note that the async method returns a scala Future.
-If you are using another effect library, such as cats or monix, then
+Note that the async method returns a `scala.concurrent.Future`.
+If you are using another effect library, such as cats or monix, then pulsar4s
-this can be changed.
+also supports those effects.
 See the section on #effects.

+If an exception is generated, then in the synchronous methods, the exception will simply be thrown.
+In the asynchronous
+methods the exception will be surfaced as a failed Future.

+If you prefer to have explicit error handling, then you can use the `trySend` methods which, instead of
+throwing exceptions, will return a `Try[MessageId]`.
+The asynchronous methods don't need this of course, as the error
+handling is already present as the failed state.

 ### Receiving